kawadia/estrangement/README.md

 # Estrangement Confinement

-Method to detect temporal communities in time-varying complex networks.
-Implements the method described in the following paper:
+Method to detect temporal communities in time-varying complex networks based on the following paper:

 Vikas Kawadia and Sameet Sreenivasan ``Sequential detection of temporal communities by estrangement confinement,'' in Nature Scientific Reports, Nov